When Will We Advance to a Type 1 Civilization on the Kardashev Scale?

 Nikolai Kardashev’s Theory

-Nikolai Kardashev is a Russian astrophysicist, who in 1964 developed a thought experiment regarding how civilizations might advance.
-Although our civilization has not quite reached the first level on his scale, we are a relatively new civilization in his grand scope.
-The amount of time that is required to reach the different thresholds of Kardashev’s civilization scale requires millions and eventually billions of years.
-If a civilization can survive long enough to ascend one level without self-destructing, its chances dramatically improve in continuing on to further levels.
+Kardashev is a Russian astrophysicist, who developed this thought experiment in 1964.
+And though we haven’t quite reached the first level on his scale, we are a relatively new civilization by his standards The amount of time required to reach his successive stages often requires millions and even billions of years.
+If a civilization can survive long enough to ascend one level without self-destructing, its chances dramatically improve in continuing to further levels.

 Dyson theorized a progression of levels in which a civilization could start to extract energy from its star ranging from a swarm of satellites to an actual spherical structure hovering around the star that could be inhabited.
 This method of extracting energy from a star in a controlled manner is called star lifting.